LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Conditions for measuring the coupling constants

-with $\vv_3 = g_\phi/3!$, $\vv_4 = \lambda_\phi/4!$ in \eqref{TaylorV} etc. If one neglects radiative corrections, the coefficients in this expansion can be identified with the inflaton mass and coupling constants of the self-interactions in the expansion of the potential $V(\Phi)$ in the Lagrangian.
-The inflaton self-interactions can in general lead to parametric or tachyonic resonances that reheat the universe well before elementary decays become relevant, invalidating the use of \eqref{GammaPerturbativeGeneric} in \eqref{GammaConstraint}, and introducing a dependence on the $\{\SM_i\}$.
-This can be avoided if \cite{Drewes:2019rxn}
+with $\vv_3 = g_\phi/\Lambda $ and $\vv_4 = \lambda_\phi$ in \eqref{TaylorV}, where $\Lambda$ is a mass scale that can be chosen for convenience.
+If one neglects radiative corrections, the coefficients in this expansion can be identified with the inflaton mass and coupling constants of the self-interactions in the expansion of the potential $V(\Phi)$ in the Lagrangian.
+The inflaton self-interactions can in general lead to parametric or tachyonic resonances well before elementary decays become relevant, invalidating the use of \eqref{GammaPerturbativeGeneric} in \eqref{GammaConstraint}.
+This conversion of the coherent condensate $\varphi$ into its own fluctuations ($\phi$-particles) is sometimes referred to as fragmentation.
+Early fragmentation can be avoided if \cite{Drewes:2019rxn}